macmcmeans/localDataStorage/wiki-extra/Memory-Requirements2.md

 👉🏻 **Return to main** [**Wiki**](https://github.com/macmcmeans/localDataStorage/wiki/Memory-Requirements)<br><br>

 There is a difference between the memory required to store a key value and the memory consumed in the process.
-For JavaScript, consumption is doubled that of storage.
+For JavaScript, _consumption_ is doubled that of _storage_.

 The following table illustrates memory storage and consumption, for both a key name and its value, as well as the available methods for determining each: